celo-org/celo-monorepo/SETUP.md

 #### Install Rust

-We use Rust to build the [celo-blockchain] and [bls-zexe] repos.
-You will need to install Rust if you'd like to run the Celo blockchain locally.
-This is not required if you only want use the monorepo and mobile wallet.
+We use Rust for some [cryptography repositories](https://github.com/celo-org?q=&type=&language=rust) This is not required if you only want use the blockchain, monorepo, and mobile wallet.

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh